bedrockio/bedrock-core/deployment/README.md

 - Ensure a new version of the `data/mongo-deployment` pod is running.
 This can be done either with an old disk or a newly created disk.
 - Copy the file onto the pod
 - Open a terminal into the pod, using `kubectl exec -it <pod id> /bin/bash`
-- Unpack the backup file `tar xfzv mongo-platform-2019-03-05-16-50.tar.gz`
+- Unpack the backup file `tar xfzv mongo-bedrock-2019-03-05-16-50.tar.gz`
 - Run a `mongorestore` command using the backup folder and the targeted database

 #### Scenario B: Bucket Storage Loss or Corruption

-A full daily backup can be found in the bucket storage backup destination bucket (E.g. `platform-staging-uploads-backup`).
+A full daily backup can be found in the bucket storage backup destination bucket (E.g. `bedrock-staging-uploads-backup`).
 In order to restore data follow the following steps:

 - Create a new GCS bucket in the same project
-- Copy files from the backup bucket to this new bucket: `gsutil cp -r gs://platform-staging-uploads-backup gs://platform-staging-uploads/.`
+- Copy files from the backup bucket to this new bucket: `gsutil cp -r gs://bedrock-staging-uploads-backup gs://bedrock-staging-uploads/.`
 - Switch over API, Jobs and Pipeline services to use the new backup
 - Once system is functioning properly, update bucket storage backup system with new origin bucket.